Long Term Disability Plan Overview for Supervisors

 Return to Work Trial

 - This trial period allows your employee to gradually readjust and build up endurance for working again.
 Typically a modification of duties and/or hours is involved.
-Look to the early intervention and return to work specialist and occupational health nurse for advice during this period about appropriate next steps
+Look to the corporate advisor and occupational health nurse or injury recovery specialist for advice during this period about appropriate next steps

 - Employees are paid for hours they work during the trial and their LTD benefits are adjusted accordingly.
 Contact AskMyHR to ensure your employee is paid correctly and on time